JuliaText/CorpusLoaders.jl/README.md

 Note that paragaph/line level does not differnetiate between a paragraph of prose, vs a line in a list.

-Most users are not going to be wanting that level of structure, so should use `merge_levels` (from MultiResolutionIterators.jl)  to get rid of levels they don't want.
+Most users are not going to be wanting that level of structure, so should use `flatten_levels` (from MultiResolutionIterators.jl)  to get rid of levels they don't want.